tomeichlersmith/umn-cluster/user-manual/misc.md

 ```
 ssh <shortname>
 cd <working directory>
+# if you installed it to /export/scratch you need to re-enter the python virtual environment
+source /export/scratch/users/$USER/pyvenv/bin/activate
 jupyter lab --no-browser --port 1234
 ```
 This last command will print out a few links which you can click on and open in the browser on your desktop/laptop.